cawolfkreo/exam-web-dev/README.md

 * `COLLECT` : The name of the collection inside the database you want to use for this project.
 Try to have this collection empty before deploying as well.

 ## Deployment

+### See an Already deployed demo

+If you don't feel like deploying this project or preparing everythin listed on the *getting started* section, there is a deployed version of this project [here.](https://insta-fight.herokuapp.com/)

+### Deploy Yourself
 Once you have everything ready open the terminal on the root folder where this project is downloaded in your pc and then enter on the `frontend` folder and run:
 * ```npm install```
 * ```npm start build```